ravencbr600/CIS133DA-L7-Project/README.md

    - Set the default font-size to 100%.
 3. Add a CSS comment that displays: **Header Styles**
 4. Style the header to:
-   - Apply a background image using the image provided to you.
+   - Apply a background image using the background.jpg image provided to you.

-     > **TIP:** The URL is relative to the location of the style sheet, not the web page.
-Review [Lesson 6: Background Images](https://riosalado.coursearc.com/content/cis133da-in-v12/lesson-6-links-lists-and-images/background-images) for more information.
    - Set the background so it does not repeat
    - Center position the background
    - Adjust the background size to cover the entire element.